 When transcobalamin and haptocorrin bind to the B12, the resulting complexes are known as holotranscobalamin (holoTC) and holohaptocorrin (holoHC).

-Of these proteins, only transcobalamin can carry the B12 that was absorbed into the ileum, and take it further down to the tissues.
+Of these proteins, only transcobalamin can carry the B12 that was absorbed into the ileum, and move it further down to the tissues.
 Once there, the holoTC complex (the active-B12) is integrated through a specific receptor-mediated uptake, delivering B12 into the cells, where it acts as a co-enzyme for vital cellular functions.

 From these results it can be concluded that serum concentration of holoTC is a much better predictor of B12 status than total B12.